anaveenan/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4.png)

-###Activities on weekends are more spread out.
-While on weekdays activities are concnetrated around the 500-1000 interval
+Activities on weekends are more spread out.
+While on weekdays activities are concentrated around the 500-1000 interval